Diocese of Toledo, Ohio: 1900 to 1950

-1950 to present
+1950 to 2010

-Alter was replaced in Toledo by Auxiliary Bishop George Rehring of the Archdiocese of Cincinnati by Pius XII in 1950.
+Alter was replaced in Toledo by Auxiliary Bishop George Rehring of Cincinnati by Pius XII in 1950.
 He retired in 1967.
 Pope Paul VI then named Auxiliary Bishop John Donovan from the Archdiocese of Detroit as the new bishop of Toledo.

 Donovan implemented the reforms of the Second Vatican Council in the diocese by joining the Ohio Council of Churches, and establishing a permanent diaconate and a chancery office for divorced, separated, and widowed Catholics.
-In 1967, he issued a pastoral letter endorsing open housing, which was defeated in a citywide referendum that fall.
+In 1967, he issued a pastoral letter endorsing open housing ballot initiative, which was defeated in a city referendum that fall.
 He also established the Diocesan Development Fund and special programs for Spanish-speaking, African American and elderly Catholics.
-During his tenure, Donovan also established Resurrection Parish in Lexington, Ohio, in 1969 and St. Joan of Arc Parish in Toledo in 1978.
-He increased the number of Catholics in the diocese from 301,000 to 348,000.
+During his tenure, Donovan also established Resurrection Parish in Lexington in 1969 and St. Joan of Arc Parish in Toledo in 1978.
+The Catholic population in the diocese increased from 301,000 to 348,000.
 Donovan retired in 1980.

 The next bishop of Toledo was Auxiliary Bishop James Hoffman, appointed by Pope John Paul II in 1980.
-Hoffman died in 2003 and was replaced by Auxiliary Bishop Leonard Blair of the Archdiocese of Detroit, named by John Paul II.
+Hoffman died in 2003 and was replaced by Auxiliary Bishop Leonard Blair of Detroit, named by John Paul II.
 On May 9.
-2005, Blair directed the Sisters of St. Francis to cancel a three-workshop by New Ways Ministry at the order's campus in Tiffin, Ohio.
-In stating his objections, Blair stated:The positions of New Ways Ministry are not at all in accord with the guidelines for pastoral care which the bishops of the United States issued in 2006 regarding 'Ministry to Persons with a Homosexual Inclination.In July 2011, Blair told parishes and parochial schools in the diocese not to raise funds for the Susan G. Komen Foundation, citing concerns that the money could be used to fund embryonic stem-cell research.
+2005, Blair directed the Sisters of St. Francis to cancel a three-workshop by New Ways Ministry at the order's campus in Tiffin.
+In stating his objections, Blair stated:The positions of New Ways Ministry are not at all in accord with the guidelines for pastoral care which the bishops of the United States issued in 2006 regarding 'Ministry to Persons with a Homosexual Inclination.Reverend Gerald Robinson was convicted in 2006 of the 1980 murder of Sister Margaret Ann Pahl at Mercy Hospital in Toledo.
+Pahl had been strangled and stabbed 31 times.
+Prosecutors in 1980 did not charge Robinson, who denied any guilt, citing insufficient evidence.
+The Pahl case was reopened in 2003 after a diligent reexamination of the case file.
+Robinson was sentenced to 15 years to life in prison, where he died in 2014.

+2010 to present

+In July 2011, Blair told parishes and parochial schools in the diocese not to raise funds for the Susan G. Komen Foundation.
+He cited concerns that the money could be used to fund embryonic stem-cell research.
 Pope Francis appointed Blair as archbishop of the Archdiocese of Hartford in 2013.
-Francis in 2014 appointed Auxiliary Bishop Daniel Thomas from the Archdiocese of Philadelphia as the new and current bishop of the Diocese of Toledo.
+Francis in 2014 appointed Auxiliary Bishop Daniel Thomas from the Archdiocese of Philadelphia as the new bishop in Toledo.

+As of 2023, Thomas is the bishop of Toledo.
+That same year, the diocese had a weekly attendance of 52,840 people at its 123 parishes.
+This is a decline of 43.23% from 2014, when the church recorded a weekly attendance of 75,681.